 Today, we will talk about using a virtual scavenger hunt for team building.

-Virtual scavenger hunts refer to online competitions in which players compete to complete tasks within a set duration.
+Virtual scavenger hunt is a team building activity and refers to online competitions in which players compete to complete tasks within a set duration.
 Virtual scavenger hunts are ideal for remote teams since they help team members engage and connect.

 “Online scavenger hunts” or “remote scavenger hunts” are other names for virtual scavenger hunts.